Perth Modern School: Andrews building

 Prior to 2013, the Andrews Building was known as the East building.
 The East building and older gymnasium were built around 1958, when Perth Modern became a local-intake school.
 Both buildings have been listed as well sited bearing a functionalist aesthetic.
 The design and construction have been recognised as fine examples of post-war International style.
 The new administration building (opened 2009) joins and provides lift access to the east building.

 War memorial

 The Old Modernians War Memorial was unveiled on 22 October 1922 to commemorate the service of ex-students in World War I. During the war, 186 Modernians enlisted, 29 of whom lost their lives as a result of their service.
 The names of 24 Modernians are recorded on the monument.
 Five names are recorded on a plinth added to the monument in 2020.
-The memorial was designed by William Hardwick, the Principal Architect of WA in 1920, and it is located between the Beasley building and the oval.
-Details of the students' military service are recorded on the school's website.
+The memorial was designed by William Hardwick, the Principal Architect of WA in 1920, and it is located between the Administration building and the oval.
+Details of the students' military service are recorded on a digital honour board on the school's website.